Love, Day After Tomorrow: Release and reception

 "Love, Day After Tomorrow" was taken as the lead single from Kuraki's debut record, Delicious Way (2000), and serves as her Japanese debut.
 It premiered in Japan on December 8, 1999 via Giza Studio in two physical editions; a CD single and 12" vinyl.
 The compact disc included the original recording, an additional B-side titled "Everything's All Right"—along with a bonus remix—, plus the single's instrumental composition.
 Furthermore, the vinyl release was issued on March 8, 2000, and included two numbers on each side; the original song, and a Day Tripper Drum N' Bass mix, whilst the reverse side had the same listing for "Everything's All Right".
 Upon its release, the single received positive reviews from music critics.
 A member of CD Journal praised the singers vocals and the tracks production, but compared its sound and commercial appeal to the works of another rising Japanese artist at the time, Hikaru Utada.
 Furthermore, Alexey Eremenko of AllMusic selected it amongst her best singles.

 Commercially, "Love, Day After Tomorrow" experienced success in Japan.
-It entered the weekly Oricon Singles Chart at number two, marking it her first charting experience and eventually starting her trend of non-consecutive number-two positions.
+It entered the weekly Oricon Singles Chart at number eighteen, selling 29,510 copies in its first week.
+The single was a sleeper hit, selling 113,280 copies and peaking at number two on its tenth week on the chart.
+It charted on Oricon for a total of thirty weeks.
+The single also peaked at number two on Japan's TBS Count Down TV Chart on March 4, 2000; it stayed there for two consecutive weeks, and lasted 28 weeks in the chart.
 By the end of 2000, Oricon ranked the single at number four on their year-end chart, with estimated sales of 1,385,190 units; this stands as Kuraki's best-selling single, and was the second highest entry by a female artist, only behind Utada's "Wait & See (Risk)" which placed at number three.
 It was certified million by the Recording Industry Association of Japan (RIAJ) for shipments of one million units.
-The company also listed it as the 101st best-selling single in Japanese history, her only entry to date.
+"Love, Day After Tomorrow" was placed at number six on TBS' Annual Count Down TV chart in 2000.
+The company also listed it as the 99th best-selling single in Japanese history, her only entry to date.
 According to CD Journal, more than 5,000 copies were pre-ordered and sold in the United States.
 After the release of the singers compilation All My Best in 2009, the song appeared at number 64 on the Japan Hot 100, published by Billboard.
 It was certified gold by the RIAJ for digital sales of 100,000 copies.